nicholasxjy/dart.nvim/README.md

 ⦿ Cycle through the tabline with `Dart.next` and `Dart.prev` as a replacement for `gt`/`:bnext`, or jump to a specific buffer by character with `Dart.jump`

-⦿ Simple `Dart.pick` 'picker' to jump to any marked buffer with a single keystroke
+⦿ Simple `Dart.pick` 'picker' to jump to any marked buffer with a single keystroke, or navigate to one and jump with the `<CR>` key

 ⦿ Basic session persistence integrates with plugins like `mini.sessions`